Kuhali99/dance-website-admin/README.md

 Looking for Premium Templates?
 ------------------------------
 **Almsaeed studio just opened a new premium templates page.
-Hand picked to insure the best quality and the most affordable prices.
+Hand-picked to insure the best quality and the most affordable prices.
 Visit http://almsaeedstudio.com/premium for more information.**

 !["AdminLTE Presentation"] (http://almsaeedstudio.com/AdminLTE2.png "AdminLTE Presentation")

-**AdminLTE** has been carefully coded with clear comments in all of its JS, LESS and HTML files.
+**AdminLTE** has been carefully coded with clear comments in all of its JS, LESS, and HTML files.
 LESS has been used to increase code customizability.

 Installation
 ------------